|Book an Appointment Online|

 Condoms should be utilized to prevent the risk of transmission of STDs (although abstinence is the only way to 100% protect yourself).
 Vaccinations that prevent certain STDs such as Hepatitis A, Hepatitis B, and HPV should be considered.

 Our private clinic is supervised by Board Certified Physicians.
-We also have on staff Board Certified Nurse Practitioners, Licensed Registered Nurses and Medical Assistants.
+We also have on staff Board Certified Clinicians, Licensed Registered Nurses and Medical Assistants.
 Our staff is discreet and professional.

 We provide complete STD testing.
 Our testing is fast, reliable and very affordable.
 All our laboratory testing are drawn in our office.
 This provides our clients the convenience of having their laboratory testing and consultation (if requested) and treatment all at the same location.